spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/05-add-aws-accounts.md

 2. In the AWS console, assign the Palette required IAM policies to the role or the IAM user that Palette will use.

-3. Log in to [Palette](https://console.spectrocloud.com) as Tenant Admin.
+3. Log in to [Palette](https://console.spectrocloud.com) as Tenant admin.

 4. Go to **Tenant Settings** > **Cloud Accounts** and click **+Add AWS Account**.